University of Texas at Arlington: Texas A&M University System (1917–1965)

 Since the turn of the 20th century, the prospects for turning the campus into a public, junior vocational college had been discussed.
 By 1917, the Agricultural and Mechanical College of Texas in College Station was overcrowded and had only one branch campus, Prairie View A&M. Vincent Woodbury Grubb, a lawyer and education advocate, organized Arlington officials to lobby the state legislature to create a new junior college.
 The Arlington campus was established as a branch of the Agricultural and Mechanical College of Texas and was called Grubbs Vocational College.
-Myron L. Williams was appointed as the first dean.
 Students were either enrolled in a high school or junior college program, and all men were required to be cadets.
 Its name changed again in 1923 to the North Texas Agricultural College (NTAC).
 Edward Everett Davis replaced Williams as dean in 1925 and held that position for 21 years.

 The Great Depression resulted in major cuts to funding and a decline in students, so more general college courses were gradually introduced at NTAC instead of vocational classes.
 During World War II, the college trained students with a "war program" focus and participated in the V-12 Navy College Training Program, offered at 131 colleges and universities in 1943, which gave students a path to a Navy commission.

-He was also an enthusiastic support of eugenics and believed in the inherent inferiority of Mexicans and African-Americans in regards to literacy and genetics.
+Davis was also an enthusiastic support of eugenics and believed in the inherent inferiority of Mexicans and African-Americans in regards to literacy and genetics.
 He advised the leadership of the A&M system to consolidate the white-only schools, else they would "descend into decadence".
 Dean Davis appointed Ernest H. Hereford, then Registrar in 1942, to the position of associate dean in 1943.
 Following Davis's retirement in 1946, Hereford was appointed dean of NTAC.